Steve Lockshin

-Steve Lockshin is an entrepreneur and financial advisor, focusing on ultra high-net-worth clients.
+Steve Lockshin is an American financial advisor, entrepreneur and financial author that has focusing on ultra high-net-worth clients and estate planning.

 He is a founder of a number of companies, such as Fortigent (formerly Convergent Wealth Advisors and CMS Financial Services) in 1994, Advizent in 2012 (which shut down a year later), and Advice Period in 2013 (which was named "Best Wealth Planning Firm" at Family Wealth Report Awards 2019).